CHILDREN - PRIVATE LAW

 Sorting out arrangements for the Children

-You can mutually agree the arrangements for the children and therefore you do not need a Court Order.
+You can mutually agree the arrangements for the divorce and children and therefore you do not need a Court Order.
 In most cases, parents are able to make arrangements amicably between themselves about where the children will live and about visiting the other parents.

 If you are struggling to agree arrangements, or there is some slight disagreement or the other parent is not communicating, another option available is family mediation which can often assist with divorcing/separating couples to try and resolve matters by agreement.
 It is designed to get the parties to discuss issues between them and to prevent disputes from intensifying.
 Mediators are trained professionals, they are not legal advisors, and they act in a mutual capacity to ensure that each party’s view point is heard and dealt with fairly.
 Mediation is often suitable for a large number of cases but there will always be those that simply cannot reach agreement.